 Spend a Semester Abroad

 Pre-Physical Therapy students are encouraged to spend a semester studying abroad.
 Many exciting opportunities are available.
-Sophomore year is the most convenient time for students to study abroad.
+Junior year is the most convenient time for students to study abroad.
 Fall semester of the junior or senior year also is possible.

 Students have taken a range of biology courses in Great Britain, Australia, and New Zealand.
 In addition, students have completed Undergraduate Curriculum requirements while studying abroad at some of the top universities around the world through Arcadia’s College of Global Studies.
 Students also have completed independent research projects or internships.